 25. Passports, visas and health requirements

-The passport and visa requirements applicable at the time of printing to British citizens with a British passport for the holidays we offer are shown after the itinerary.
+Passports should be valid for six months after the date of your return to the UK.
+Any visa requirements applicable at the time of printing to British citizens with a British passport will be shown together with your chosen itinerary.
 Requirements may change and you must check the up to date position in good time before departure.
 A full British passport presently takes approximately 3 to 6 weeks to obtain.
 If you are 16 or over and haven't yet got a passport, you should apply for one at least 6 weeks before your holiday.
 The UK Passport Service has to confirm your identity before issuing your first passport and will ask you to attend an interview in order to do this.
 If you are not a British citizen or hold a non British passport, you must check passport and visa requirements with the embassy or consulate of the country(ies) to or through which you are intending to travel.
-Details of any compulsory health requirements applicable to British citizens for your holiday are shown after the itinerary.
+Details of any compulsory health requirements applicable to British citizens will be shown together with the relevant itinerary.
 It is your responsibility to ensure you are aware of all recommended vaccinations and health precautions in good time before departure.
-Details are available from your GP surgery and from the National Travel Health Network and Centre www.nathnac.org.
+Details are available from your GP surgery and from the National Travel Health Network and Centre www.travelhealthpro.org.uk.
 Information on health abroad is also available on www.nhs.uk/Livewell/Travelhealth.
 For holidays in the EU / EEA you should obtain an EHIC (European Health Insurance Card) prior to departure from www.ehic.org.uk for access to health care in many European countries.
 An EHIC is not a substitute for travel insurance.
 Vaccination and other health requirements/recommendations are subject to change at any time for any destination.
 Please therefore check with a doctor or clinic not less than six weeks prior to departure to ensure that you have met the necessary requirements and have the applicable information.
 It is the party leader's responsibility to ensure that all members of the party are in possession of all necessary travel and health documents before departure.
 All costs incurred in obtaining such documentation must be paid by you.
 We regret we cannot accept any liability if you are refused entry onto any transport or into any country due to failure on your part to carry all required documentation.
 If failure to have any necessary travel or other documents results in fines, surcharges or other financial penalty or expenses being imposed on or incurred by us, you will be responsible for reimbursing us accordingly.